 Slow Money SoCal

-Slow Money is a movement and national nonprofit organization that catalyzes investments in our local food systems.
-In over 15 local networks across the North America, entrepreneurs, investors, farmers, foodies, and localization activists have joined forces to rebuild the economics of local food and agriculture.
+Slow Money SoCal is a non-profit organization that enables communities to directly invest and participate in building a healthy, sustainable, local food system across Southern California.
+In over 20 local networks in North America and Europe, entrepreneurs, investors, farmers, foodies, and localization activists are using Slow Money to join forces in rebuilding the economics and capabilities of local food and agriculture.

 Slow Money SoCal's Mission:

-- To build a diverse Southern California community focused on aligning our money and our values through investing in local, sustainable food businesses.
+- To build a diverse Southern California community focused on aligning our money with our values through investing in local, sustainable food businesses.

 - To inspire and educate people about the connected nature of investing and food system change.

-- To catalyze new and democratic opportunities for investment in businesses that yield a sustainable food system for all.
+- To catalyze opportunities for investment in businesses that yield a sustainable food system for all.

 Join our discussions and connect with others at our LinkedIn Group.